Maryland Route 193: Prince George's County

 After passing Greenbelt Road, MD 193 expands to six lanes and its name changes to Greenbelt Road.
-The state highway crosses CSX's Capital Subdivision railroad line, MARC's Camden Line, and the Green and Yellow lines of the Washington Metro and Indian Creek, then enters a commercial area as the highway straddles the northern boundary of Berwyn Heights.
+The state highway crosses CSX's Capital Subdivision railroad line, MARC's Camden Line, and the Green Line of the Washington Metro and Indian Creek, then enters a commercial area as the highway straddles the northern boundary of Berwyn Heights.
 After passing Cherrywood Drive, which leads to the Greenbelt Metro station, MD 193 passes Beltway Plaza shopping mall.
 The state highway then meets MD 201 (Kenilworth Avenue) at a diamond interchange.
 MD 193 continues east into Greenbelt as an eight-lane divided highway past Greenbelt Park until right before passing under the Capital Beltway, where the right lane eastbound exits for the southbound Baltimore-Washington Parkway.
 Both directions of MD 193 access the southbound parkway via Southway, which heads north into the Greenbelt Historic District.
 After crossing the parkway, MD 193 has an intersection with the northbound ramps to the parkway.
 After passing south of Eleanor Roosevelt High School, the road reduces to four lanes and the state highway passes a series of apartment complexes on the south and the campus of Goddard Space Flight Center on the north.
 Beyond Goddard, MD 193 heads north of DuVal High School before it crosses Good Luck Road.
 The road passes some more apartments and shopping centers in Glenn Dale before meeting MD 564 (Lanham Severn Road).

 MD 193 heads southeast from MD 564 as Glenn Dale Boulevard, a four-lane divided highway with a wide median through scattered residential subdivisions.
 The state highway immediately crosses Amtrak's Northeast Corridor railroad line and MARC's Penn Line as well as Folly Branch.
 MD 193 passes Marietta, a historic home and museum, before its intersection with MD 450 (Annapolis Road), where the name of the highway changes to Enterprise Road.
 Beyond MD 450, the state highway slims down to two lanes and passes through residential subdivisions.
 After an intersection with the old alignment, MD 953 (Glenn Dale Road), MD 193 temporarily becomes a divided highway as it passes under the US 50 freeway.
 The state highway enters the affluent suburb of Woodmore, where it passes the Country Club at Woodmore and Enterprise Golf Course, which features the Newton White Mansion, before intersecting Lottsford Road and Woodmore Road.
 MD 193 continues south and temporarily expands to a four-lane divided highway prior to crossing the Northeast Branch of the Western Branch of the Patuxent River and meeting MD 214 (Central Avenue) in Kettering.
 Beyond MD 214, the state highway becomes a two-lane undivided road and changes its name to Watkins Park Drive.
 MD 193 passes Watkins Regional Park and First Baptist Church of Glenarden before encountering Oak Grove Drive at a roundabout.
 From there, the state highway turns southwest and meets its eastern terminus at MD 202 (Largo Road) at the boundary between the census-designated places of Kettering and Brock Hall.